-To increase awareness and use of the
+To raise awareness and increase use of the

-journals JDP provides, JDP maintains complete
+journals the JDP provides, the JDP maintains complete

 up-to-date online lists of subscribed journals both in English and

 of every JDP journal received by a library in Vietnam.
-Below there is a current list of the
+Below is a current list of the

 Vietnamese experts were set up to select articles for

 translation into Vietnamese from the journals received through the